salujajaskeerat/ELP305-TribeD-documentation/index.md

 Many inverters are available in the market, depending on the output frequency requirement (50Hz for us) and input voltage requirement:

-1. 12 V DC - for smaller consumer and commercial inverters that typically run from a rechargeable 12 V lead-acid battery or automotive electrical outlet.
+1. 12 V DC - for smaller consumer and commercial inverters typically run from a rechargeable 12 V lead-acid battery or automotive electrical outlet.

 2. 24, 36 and 48 V DC - common standards for home energy systems.